Baby Shopping List: What to Register For and Buy

-- Car seat that can be used to carry baby around, such as Graco SnugRide (get new).
+- Car seat that can be used to carry baby around, such as Graco SnugRide or Britax B-Safe (get new).
 Remember to have this properly installed before you go to the hospital to have that baby or they won’t let you take him or her home with you.
 Oops.
 Extra car seat bases are handy (but not essential) if you have more than one car.

 NICE TO HAVE

 - Newborn sleep place – depending on your plan for sleeping, you might want a Moses basket, co-sleeper, or something else.
 If you want a Moses basket, don’t forget a sheet for it.
-We both just put the Pack and Play with the basinette insert right next to our beds for the first few weeks.
+We both just put the Pack N Play with the basinette insert right next to our beds for the first few weeks.

 - Link-a-doos toy clips handy dandy loops that hold little toys onto the car seat, stroller, diaper bag or high chair.
 Sometimes, they’re also a favorite chew toy.